Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mini_5+_Hardware_Overview.md

 You can adjust the M150 command to change the backlight colours.
 Please note, interrupts are disabled for a short time while the backlight colours are changed, and printing will be paused during this time; therefore you should not change the backlight colours during a print.

+Note: (v1.03 only) the 12864 display cannot be used in conjunction with a second SPI DB as pins are shared.

 ### Connecting a PanelDue

 A [PanelDue](/Duet3D_hardware/Accessories/PanelDue) can be connected to IO_0 using a 4-wire cable.
 See [Connecting a PanelDue](https://docs.duet3d.com/User_manual/Connecting_hardware/Display_PanelDue#option-1-4-way-cable)